Climate Change Investment Init - GuruFocus.com

 Startups with innovative climate change solutions looking for investment should apply here now through September 15.

-Recent recipients of a 2c2i investment currently creating an impact in their communities include Philadelphia-based Lula, a company providing rapid delivery technology to store owners to help them reach more customers and develop additional sales channels for growth.
+Recent recipients of a 2c2i investment currently creating an impact in the Baltimore region include Lula, a company that provides rapid delivery technology to store owners to help them reach more customers and develop additional sales channels for growth.
+The startup worked in partnership with BGE to enable small businesses in central Maryland to take advantage of Lula’s unique platform to reach more customers – including customers utilizing BGE’s growing EVsmart public charging network, that can help lead Maryland to a clean and sustainable economic future.

 The following companies were selected to receive investments for 2023: